grewalrehmat/patients/README.md

   ```bash
   cd patients/
   ```
--Run
+- Run
 ```bash
 cargo run
 ```
   for the program to run

 ## 🔍 Core Features